14islands/14islands-com-v2/app/blog/_posts/2017-01-19-progressive-web-app-from-scratch.md

 On top of making a useful app, these were our goals:

 - To use a Service Worker to boost performance and make the app available offline.
-- To make sure an “Add to home-screen“ suggestion will pop-up for users on Android, to access it like a native app.
+- To make sure an “Add to Home Suggestion" would pop-up for users on Android, to access it like a native app.
-- To use a Manifest file to nicely decorate  the app outside the viewport.
+- To nicely decorate the app outside the viewport, using a Manifest file.
 - To get a 100% rating with [Lighthouse](https://github.com/GoogleChrome/lighthouse), to check for all the best PWA practices.
 - Open Source [the code on Github](https://github.com/14islands/vecka.14islands.com) and write a blog post about the lessons we learned (you are reading it now)

-## Workers to your service
+## Workers at your service

 It took a bit of a time to grasp *Service Workers*.
-It’s not like any other technology we’ve had on the web until this point.
+It’s not like any other technology we’ve had on the web, until now.

 They’re a part of the web-app, yet they’re not able to touch the DOM in any way.
 Service Workers are a proxy that live between the web-app and the user.
 They work in a separate thread and can cache assets, hook into requests, and communicate with the website via messages.